AluminumShark/2023_Programming_for_Business_Computing/README.md

 # Programming-for-Business-Computing-111

-homework assignments about the course
+homework assignments and tests about the course taken in 111-2